NeNorvalls/NeNorvalls/README.md

 💻 Skills in HTML, CSS, JavaScript, and [React](https://reactjs.org/).

-🛠️ Knowledge in WordPress, Adobe XD, MySQL, and Python.
+🛠️ Knowledge in WordPress, Adobe XD, MySQL, and Python, Flask, Cryptography.

-🌟 Interested in acquiring more knowledge about designs, frameworks, and languages.
+🌟 Interested in acquiring more knowledge about designs, frameworks, and other coding languages.

 📚 Eager to learn how to code properly. **Coding since 2021.**